Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How do you reverse a credit card transaction?

 Mistakes on your credit card statement can happen.
-It may be a transaction you don’t recognize, a direct payment after you’ve cancelled it or an instance where the merchant has double charged you.
-Whatever the case, you should always immediately bring any inconsistencies in your statement to the bank’s attention, where you’ll be given the opportunity to dispute and reverse incorrect charges.
-This is especially urgent if you suspect your card has been stolen or breached, since you’d want the account instantly frozen to prevent more fraudulent transactions.
+It may be a transaction you don’t recognize, a direct payment after you’ve cancelled it or an instance where the merchant has double-charged you.
+Whatever the case, you should always immediately bring any inconsistencies in your statement to the bank’s attention, where you’ll be allowed to dispute and reverse incorrect charges.
+This is especially urgent if you suspect your card has been stolen or breached since you’d want the account instantly frozen to prevent more fraudulent transactions.

 How do I lodge a dispute?